cschultz82/aws_encyclopedia/README.md

 ---

 <h1 id="useful-documentation-code-and-tools-for-use-on-aws">Useful Documentation, Code, and Tools for use on AWS</h1>
-<h5 id="rarely-are-solutions-found-online-applicable-or-appropriate-right-out-of-the-box-for-use-in-govcloud-and-team-architecture-but-a-cool-code-snippet-could-spark-an-idea-or-be-of-use">Rarely are solutions found online applicable or appropriate right out of the box for use in GovCloud and team architecture but a cool code snippet could spark an idea or be of use</h5>
-<h5 id="reach-out-about-having-a-specific-topic-youd-like-to-see-added-also-feel-free-to-edit-and-add-to-this-list-if-youd-like.-over-time-ill-refine-this-list-and-try-to-present-the-most-useful-references-from-the-links-in-page">Reach out about having a specific topic you’d like to see added; also feel free to edit and add to this list if you’d like.
-Over time, I’ll refine this list and try to present the most useful references from the links in-page</h5>
 <h2 id="top-ten-or-so-useful-links-for-development-on-aws-in-no-particular-order">Top Ten (or so) Useful Links for Development on AWS in No Particular Order</h2>
 <ol>
 <li>